microsoft/TypeAgent/ts/examples/spelunker/design.md

 - How much conversation history to include in the context for steps 1 and 4, and if not all, how to choose (anither proximity search perhaps?).
 - Prompt engineering to get the first LLM to come up with better queries.
 (Sometimes it puts stuff in the queries that feel poorly chosen.)
 - How many hits to request from each index (**maxHits**).
 And possibly how to determine **minScore**.
 - Algorithm for scoring chunks among hits.
 There are many possible ideas.
+E.g. different weight per index?
 - How many chunks to pass in the context for step 4.
 (Can it be dynamic?)
 - In which order to present the context for step 4.
 - Prompt engineering for step 4.